 MAKING UNCONVENTIONAL USE OF THE TRADITIONAL

-In this first set of ads, LUBRIDERM®, DR. VAN DER HOOG and Volkswagen offer a means of avoiding the future, remaining in the present and turning back time.
+In this first set of ads, LUBRIDERM®, DR. VAN DER HOOG, and Volkswagen offer a means of avoiding the future, remaining in the present, and turning back time.

-The benefit of using LUBRIDERM® skin refresher is conveyed in the ad by using a “counter clock” with numbers displayed in reverse order.
+The benefit of using a LUBRIDERM® skin refresher is conveyed in the ad by using a “counter clock” with numbers displayed in reverse order.
 Although the right numbers are located in the wrong spots of the clock face, they are positioned where numbers are expected to be found.
 While the subtle change of numbers may be missed at first glance, its arrangement is enough for viewers to subconsciously recognize the need for a second look.

 The ad for DR. VAN DER HOOG literally uses its anti-aging cream to stop time.
 If a swinging pendulum signifies the passage of time, and the passage of time is associated with aging, then by suspending the pendulum’s motion DR. VAN DER HOOG’s cream also suspends aging.

 The Volkswagen ad is for used cars.
 The headline “Time never passes for a Volkswagen” is illustrated with a “dysfunctional” hourglass.
 While there is nothing unusual about the oval-shaped glass and narrow neck, the top receptacle is filled with stones instead of sand.
 The ad’s visual creatively shows how time is controlled, figuratively, by restricting flow to the bottom vessel.